Intel confirms 11th Gen Intel Core desktop processors coming in Q1 2021

-Intel confirmed rumors that its 11th Gen Intel Core desktop processors, code-named Rocket Lake, will be coming out in the first quarter of 2021 and provide support for PCIe 4.0 interconnects.
+Intel confirmed rumors that its 11th Gen Intel Core desktop processors, codenamed Rocket Lake, will be coming out in the first quarter of 2021 and support PCIe 4.0 interconnects.

 As PC players hunker down in the pandemic to play more games, Intel said it wanted to reassure gamers that it is focused on making processors for them so they can play more games with PC gaming rigs.
 John Bonini, an Intel vice president, wrote in a blog post that Rocket Lake will be a “fantastic processor for gaming” and that the company would disclose more details in the future.